derhansen/sf_banners/README.md

 ## What is it?

 **Banner-Management** is a banner management extension for TYPO3.
-It is based of Extbase and Fluid and supports TYPO3 Version 9.5 LTS and TYPO3 10.4 LTS.
+It is based of Extbase and Fluid and supports TYPO3 11.5 LTS.
 Banners are loaded asynchronously so the page load time is affected as less as possible.

 ## What does it do?